jneidel/setup-webpack/readme.md

 The default config location is in the root of the project, in a file named `webpack.config.js`.

-The files to transpile are `require`d or `importe`d into a single bundle file:
+The files to transpile are `require`d or `import`ed into a single bundle file:

 **app.bundle.js:**